GameStop, AMC extend rallies, gouging short sellers

-(Reuters) - Shares of GameStop and cinema operator AMC Entertainment rallied to their highest levels in months on Wednesday, with some market watchers saying the recent surge was forcing some bearish investors to unwind their bets against the video game retailer.
+Shares of GameStop (GME.N) and cinema operator AMC Entertainment (AMC.N) rallied to their highest levels in months on Wednesday, with some market watchers saying the recent surge was forcing some bearish investors to unwind their bets against the video game retailer.

 GameStop shares surged 17% to $245.01, around its highest level since mid March, while AMC shares shot up 17.6% to $19.30, the highest since Jan.
 27.